|

 Want to Jam?
 Come Along.
 Bring Axe.

-between, can get together and play in a relaxed setting.
-Free to
+between, to get together and play in a relaxed setting.
+The jam session starts with the

-musicians with their axes.
-For others a $10 donation is requested.
+For all non-jammers, a $10 donation is requested.

 |